Middletown Township Public School District

 The Middletown Township Public School District is a comprehensive community public school district that serves students from pre-kindergarten through twelfth grade from Middletown Township in Monmouth County, in the U.S. state of New Jersey.

-As of the 2023–24 school year, the district, comprised of 16 schools, had an enrollment of 8,895 students and 769.5 classroom teachers (on an FTE basis), for a student–teacher ratio of 11.56:1.
+As of the 2023–24 school year, the district, comprised of 16 schools, had an enrollment of 8,895 students and 769.5 classroom teachers (on an FTE basis), for a student–teacher ratio of 11.6:1.

 History

 In 1948, the schools were racially integrated and all of the teachers were white.

 The Middletown Township Education Association (MTEA) is the Middletown Township teachers' union.
 The organization is Middletown's local NEA, NJEA MCEA office.

-The Middletown School District received national attention in the fall of 2001 when its teachers and secretaries went on strike for the second time in three years.
-The strike disrupted classes from November 30 to December 7, 2001, and 228 teachers and secretaries were jailed in alphabetical order for violating a court back-to-work order.
+The district received national attention in the fall of 2001 when its teachers and secretaries went on strike for the second time in three years.
+The strike disrupted classes from November 30 to December 7, 2001.
+228 teachers and secretaries were jailed in alphabetical order for violating a court back-to-work order.
 After the strike, members of the MTEA successfully lobbied to change the state law to prohibit school boards from imposing a contract on their employees (signed into law July 10, 2003).

-The union, with over 1,200 members, had elected Diane Swaim president since 1983, and re-elected her in May 2007.
-Swaim retired on January 1, 2008, and was replaced by the first vice-president, Linda McLaughlin There has not been a strike since 2001.
+The union, with over 1,200 members, had elected Diane Swaim president in 1983, and re-elected her in May 2007.
+Swaim retired on January 1, 2008, and was replaced by the first vice president, Linda McLaughlin There has not been a strike since 2001.
 The union and board of education amicably settled the next contract (July 1, 2004 – June 30, 2007) in April 2004, months before the expiration of the old contract.
 The union and board reached a new contract settlement without acrimony for 2007–2010.

 In October 2006, the board of education voted to implement a random drug testing procedure that would require all students in extracurricular activities or with a parking space at either high school to submit their name to a pool for random selection.

 On May 31, 2022, following the mass shooting in Robb Elementary School in Uvalde, Texas, the school board unanimously voted to have a police officer in each school at the hourly rate of $50 until the end of the 2021–2022 school year.
 For the 2022–2023 school year, a Class III special law enforcement officer would be at every school in the district, at an hourly rate not to exceed $35.

 The district had been classified by the New Jersey Department of Education as being in District Factor Group "GH", the third-highest of eight groupings.
 District Factor Groups organize districts statewide to allow comparison by common socioeconomic characteristics of the local districts.
 From lowest socioeconomic status to highest, the categories are A, B, CD, DE, FG, GH, I and J.